J. K. Rowling: Secondary school and university

 Living in a small town with pressures at home, Rowling became more interested in her schoolwork.
 Steve Eddy, her first secondary school English teacher, remembers her as "not exceptional" but "quite good at English".
 Rowling took A-levels in English, French, and German, achieving two As and a B, and was named head girl at Wyedean.
 She applied to Oxford University in 1982 but was rejected.
 Biographers attribute her rejection to lack of privilege, as she had attended a state school rather than a private one.

 Rowling always wanted to be a writer, but chose to study French and the classics at the University of Exeter for practical reasons, influenced by her parents who thought job prospects would be better with evidence of bilingualism.
 She later stated that Exeter was not initially what she expected ("to be among lots of similar people – thinking radical thoughts") but that she enjoyed herself after she met more people like her.
 She was an average student at Exeter, described by biographers as prioritising her social life over her studies, and lacking ambition and enthusiasm.
-Rowling recalls doing little work at university, preferring to read Dickens and Tolkien.
+Rowling recalls doing little work at university, preferring to read Charles Dickens and J. R. R. Tolkien.
 She earned a BA in French from Exeter, graduating in 1987 after a year of study in Paris.